Stardust-Platform/web-login/README.md

 * [Generate a new, dedicated API Key from the Stardust Dashboard](https://dashboard.stardust.gg/)

-**NOTE As of 2021-12-15 NodeJS v 17 is not supported!
-Tested with NodeJS version 16 and 14v on all operating systems.**
+**NOTE As of 2021-12-15 NodeJS v17 is not supported!
+Tested with NodeJS version 16 and 14 on all operating systems.**

 ```bash
 cd ~/web-login